-Reproducible builds are a set of software development practices which create a verifiable path from human readable source code to the binary code used by computers.
+Reproducible builds are a set of software development practices that create an independently-verifiable path from source to binary code. (more)

 Why does it matter?